 It is a big decision.
 Many people make what they see as an easy decision based on how they came to be the owner.
 They may have inherited it, so it may have some emotional ties for them and their family.
 They may simply have had a job transfer and moved out of town.
 They may have received it as part of a divorce settlement.
-Each situation brings different factors into the decision.
+Each situation brings different factors into the decision to sell my house fast Los Angeles.
 And each situation also brings its own hassles, pressures, and emotions regardless of property ownership.

 It feels like an easy decision, “to rent it out until we are sure.”
 It is also easy to look ahead a little and see possible interest rate increases coming down the pike.
 When mortgage rates go up, fewer people can afford to buy, so they are more likely to rent, so renting the property looks like a good idea.
 If mortgage rates go up, home prices go down, so renting it makes sense until the market picks up.
 They are easy decisions and they are decisions that owners often regret.
 It is as true of being a landlord as it is of many things – the devil is in the details.

 Again, you have two choices.
 Many owners take the “do-it-yourself” route because they have heard the horror stories about agents who “did not do their job properly.”
 Real estate is a complex line of business.
 It is erratic in terms of demand from would-be buyers or tenants.
 It is filled with buyer and tenant emotion because it is potentially their new home they are looking at.
 And it is a business filled with part-time agents who, no matter how well-intentioned they are, can only be available to find a tenant, interview them, handle the background checks and the walk-throughs, and everything which property management involves in the evenings and weekends.